philippinespire/pire_lcwgs_data_processing/README.md

 The [Genomic Observatories Metadatabase (GeOMe)](https://geome-db.org/) is a web-based database for capturing and managing metadata for biological samples.
 GEOME stores our metadata, NCBI stores our fastq files.

 To begin, you need to download a metadata template excel sheet.
-You can either download the template from the GEOME_Metadata folder on OneDrive, or from [GEOME](https://geome-db.org/workbench/project-overview) (click “Generate Template” on the left-hand taskbar, then select “Philippines PIRE 2023 Template” under “Template Config”).
+You can either download the template from the GEOME_Metadata folder on OneDrive, or from the [GEOME PIRE Project](https://geome-db.org/workbench/project-overview) (click “Generate Template” on the left-hand taskbar, then select “Philippines PIRE 2023 Template” under “Template Config”).
 Note: I believe GEOME updated their system, which has caused the worksheet download feature to not work properly.
 If you see "Samples" as the only worksheet option, it's the wrong sheet.

 For a single species, you will, at minimum, need one sheet per era (Albatross/Contemporary).
 A new spreadsheet will need to be added if multiple years exist amongst eras, and/or if there are multiple sites.
 For example, Gerres oyena needed 3 metadata spreadsheets– there was only one site, but albatross individuals were collected in 2 different years.
 Another example is Hmi– 4 metadata sheets were generated as each era had 2 separate sites.
 If you have multiple runs of the same individuals, these do not need separate sheets.